-The Lucid Dreaming Fast Track is my own digital package, endorsed by numerous expert lucid dreamers from around the web.
-I am an experienced lucid dreamer and I created it with the intention of going further than every other course out there.
+The Lucid Dreaming Fast Track is my own online study program, endorsed by numerous expert lucid dreamers from around the web.
+I am an experienced lucid dreamer and I created it with the intention of going further than every other course or ebook out there.

-The course reveals the most popular lucid dream induction techniques known to man.
+The program reveals the most popular lucid dream induction techniques known to man.
 It also tracks my personal experience of learning to lucid dream as a teenager.
-It is an ebook for complete beginners and anyone who has dabbled in lucid dreaming and wants to rapidly develop their skills to an advanced level.
+It is an interactive course for beginners plus anyone who has dabbled in lucid dreaming and wants to rapidly develop their skills to an advanced level.

 Ryan has a way of balancing objective scientific insight with spiritual self-inquiry.
 He emphasizes the need to take a holistic approach to lucid dreaming and remains in awe of the extraordinary potential for self-growth.
 Though he doesn't claim to be any kind of "guru" in lucid dreaming, I think he makes an inspiring tutor with ample personal experience to draw from.

 There is, I should say, far more information in this course than you actually need to dip your toe in the waters of lucidity.
 Casual readers may well find this overwhelming, finding it unnecessary to learn about the depths of dream theory and cultural interpretations before experiencing lucid dreaming for themselves.

 However, this is no discredit to Ryan's work.
 I'm sure there are many ambitious and advanced dream explorers who will revel in the depth of information here, which is beautifully packaged and comes with several multimedia bonuses.